 For example, a typical case of back pain would involve assessing the lumbar spine, pelvis and hips, as all these areas can contribute to back pain.

 This comprehensive type of assessment is vital in determining the most appropriate treatment plan – with a goal for long term reduction of pain and recurring injuries.

 What we do

-Our Physiotherapists are trained in a wide range of speciality areas.
+Our Exercise Physiologists are trained in a wide range of specialty areas

 Our team will be able to assist in many ways to help you get moving again.

 Whether it be chronic pain or acute injury, speak to one of our highly trained professionals to see which path is the best one for you.